-The fastest growing application of satellite imagery is in solving real-world problems and challenges for businesses and enterprises across the World.
-The era of ‘big data’ has opened new opportunities for the application of satellite data, with commercial mapping providing a wealth of information on the flow of trade between nations.
-Given that satellite constellations can generate vast amounts of spatial and temporal data about the Earth, its resources and human activities, the potential for answering questions from ‘big data’ is infinite.
+The fastest growing application of geospatial intelligence is in solving real-world problems and challenges for businesses and enterprises across the world.
+The era of ‘big data’ has opened new opportunities for the application of geospatial data, with a myriad of data sources providing a wealth of information on the flow of trade between nations and markets.
+Given that satellite constellations can generate vast amounts of spatial and temporal data about the Earth, its resources and human activities, the potential for answering questions using data fusion, AI and machine learning is infinite.

-From investors seeking to analyse the performance of growth industries and their activities through satellite imagery, to insurance claims which can best be assessed with remote sensing data, or retailers identifying the optimal locations for new stores, high resolution satellite data can unlock new insights and deliver competitive advantage.
+From investors seeking to analyse the performance of growth industries and their activities through satellite imagery, to index-based insurance utilising remote sensing data, or retailers identifying the optimal locations for new stores, high resolution satellite data can unlock new insights and deliver competitive advantage.

 Coffee is the second most traded commodity in the world and is critical to the economic output of many countries.
 Using satellite technology, along with mobile apps, the consortium of Earth-i and WeatherSafe work to improve coffee crop yield and quality and to improve the supply chain in developing countries.